 Storyshowing is aimed towards anyone who wants to use stories to convey an idea; to motivate, bond or impact others; and ultimately, to make a difference.
 It enables readers to use their own experiences and emotions as tools to build a connection with the heads and hearts of their audience – irrespective of who they may be – be it family, friends, clients, colleagues or your boss, as examples.

 Readers can discover:

-The 5 step communication framework used by TED talks use to influence audiences
+The 5 step communication framework to influence audiences

 The secret ingredients that professional speakers use to inspire success

 The difference between content - What you say ; and Methodology - How you say it

 The four disruptors of the sales cycle and how to stay ahead of the curve

 The best body language, facial expressions, tone of voice and gestures to engage others

 Insider tips on sharing powerful stories in order to win hearts and minds